1REDfriend/web-nas/README.md

 ## Hot Fix `Commits on Nov 30, 2025`

-- next lint
+- Fix next lint
-- suspense tags
+- Fix suspense tags
-- prisma permission
+- Fix prisma permission
+- Fix owner
+- Fix cookie secure with caddy (look like a nginx)

 ## Introduction
 The File Manager Easy to use, It is opensource u can optimzie, customize your theme and you can pull request for your best edit to me.